partialdata/aircraft-config-manager/README.md

 Local, containerized microservices demo that validates, stores, analyzes, and compares aircraft software configuration JSON.
 The stack includes an Angular SPA, Java Spring Boot API, and a FastAPI analyzer wired together with Docker Compose.

+## What problem does this solve?
+- Aircraft software configs need to be validated before loading onto a jet; mistakes can ground an aircraft or require costly rework.
+- Ops/avionics teams often juggle multiple tools to sanity-check JSON configs, run deeper rules, and compare versions—this project bundles those steps into one UI + API.
+- The demo shows a realistic internal workflow: upload a config, run fast Java validations, call out to a Python rule engine, store the record, and generate reports/diffs for reviewers.

 ## Architecture
 ```
 +-----------------+       +------------------+       +-------------------+